tamerstorfer/ELEvoHI/README.md

 **2. Cloning ELEvoHI**

-Clone the ELEvoHI folder in the same directory where STEREO-HI-Data-Processing is located.
+Clone the ELEvoHI folder into the same directory where STEREO-HI-Data-Processing is located.

 **3. Setting up the ELEvoHI config file**